lsst-dm/scipi_docs_prototype/singleFrameProcCoreTasks/processccd.rst

 In more detail, ProcessCcdTask executes the following steps:

 1.  `Instrument Signature Removal` -- Implemented by the :doc:`IsrTask <isrtask>` subtask, this step applies  pixel-level corrections in preparation for image characterization.
-Corrections include: bias, dark current, cross-talk, flat-fielding and bad pixel masking."
+Corrections include: bias, dark current, cross-talk, flat-fielding and bad pixel masking.

-2. `Image Characterization` -- Implemented by the :doc:`CharacterizeImageTask <charimg>` subtask, this step interpolates over cosmic rays, estimates and subtracts a background, and estimates the PSF using a set of high signal-to-noise detections.
-This process is iterative.
+2. `Image Characterization` -- Implemented by the :doc:`CharacterizeImageTask <charimg>` subtask, this step repairs cosmic ray tracks by interpolating over them, estimates and subtracts a background, and estimates the PSF using a set of high signal-to-noise detections.
+This entire process is done iteratively, converging to the best PSF possible for the image.

 3. `Image Calibration`  -- Implemented by the :doc:`CalibrateTask <calibimg>` subtask, this step measures all sources down to a configurable signal-to-noise threshold, fits an astrometric WCS and extracts a photometric zero-point for the image.